 Budget £3000 to cater for 80 people for an evening party.
 This won’t stretch to a sit down meal but will cover the cost of hiring a nice venue with a buffet and plenty of booze.
 Just be open minded and curious, enquire at a number of different venues to see how they can make your budget work.
 For example, The Square is a members club so you have to pay £200 to join but then you can hire a room for free.
 There’s a minimum spend (£2000 on a Saturday night) but you can cover this by paying for a champagne reception and a light buffet and buying poker chips to give to guests on arrival so they don’t have to pay for their own drinks.

 If you’re a flea market or Etsy addict, find yourself 80 nice looking matchboxes so you can put four poker chips inside for each guest.
 A practical way to present people with pre-paid bar tokens and a nice favour for them to keep.

-Invites £35: Check out design templates or upload your own image to create cheap and super cool postcard invites with Moo.
-You can print 100 postcards with offers starting at £35
+Check out design templates or upload your own image to create cheap and super cool postcard invites with Moo.
+You can print 100 postcards with offers starting at £35.

-Handbag £205: Patchwork leopard-print calf hair clutch bag by Clare V from Net-A-Porter is super cute and big enough to hold a box of confetti and your wedding certificates.
+This structural acrylic clutch from Cult Gaia at Net-a-Porter is super stylish and big enough to hold a box of confetti and your wedding certificates.